 OLPX Investors Have Opportunity to Lead Olaplex Holdings, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-4, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Olaplex Holdings, Inc. ("Olaplex" or the "Company") (NASDAQ: OLPX).
+BENSALEM, Pa., Jan.
+11, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Olaplex Holdings, Inc. ("Olaplex" or the "Company") (NASDAQ: OLPX).

 Class Period: September 2021 IPO